davidyell/CakePHP3-Proffer-Example/README.md

 ## Install
 Clone the project, and `composer install`

+Setup a database, and configure it in `config/app.php`

+Run the migrations, `bin/cake migrations migrate`

 ## Try it out
 Visit `/posts` in your browser once you've setup the project.